Oatmeal soda bread, a quick bread made with finely ground rolled oats, flour, buttermilk, egg, and leavened with baking soda.

 - Butter for greasing the pan

-1 Preheat oven to 450°F. Place oats in a food processor and pulse until finely ground.
+1 Preheat oven and grind the oats: Preheat oven to 450°F. Place oats in a food processor and pulse until finely ground.

-2 In a large bowl, vigorously whisk together the finely ground oats, flour, baking soda, sugar, and salt.
+2 Whisk together dry ingredients: In a large bowl, vigorously whisk together the finely ground oats, flour, baking soda, sugar, and salt.

-6 Remove pan from oven and let sit for 10 minutes.
+6 Remove from oven and let cool: Remove pan from oven and let sit for 10 minutes.
 Note, take care with the hot handles of the cast iron pan!
 I never leave this one to chance (after having burned myself pretty badly once picking up a hot pan), and I rub an ice cube over the hot handle to cool it down, so that someone doesn't inadvertently pick up the pan by the handle.